-- 10 Documentary witness concerning violations of human rights which located in records stored in democratic countries should also be conserved and made accessible.
-At the same time, countries in the process of transition to democracy should look for sources on the violation of human rights and political repression which affected them and which are in the control of the intelligence services within democratic regimes ... - 11 Records of public bodies involved in the violation of human rights should be located and listed - 12 Means should be found to promote the location, protection and archival care of fonds and documentary collections produced by human rights organisations and those in opposition to repressive regimes
+- 10 Witness statements concerning violations of human rights which are stored in democratic countries should also be conserved and made accessible.
+At the same time, countries in the process of transition to democracy should look for sources on the violation of human rights and political repression which affected them and which are in the control of the intelligence services within democratic regimes ... - Archives of public bodies involved in the violation of human rights should be located and listed - Means should be found to promote the location, protection and archival care of documentary collections produced by human rights organisations and those in opposition to repressive regimes

-13 Knowledge of those archives which contain documents which bear witness to violations of human rights should be spread through the population
+13 Knowledge of those archives which contain documents which bear witness to violations of human rights should be made accessible